Things to Consider When Shifting Production into ASEAN

 Written by Justin Kyngdon

-Justin Kyngdon is the General Manager of Supply Chain Solutions for Expeditors.
-Justin leads our practice in South Asia and is based in Sydney, Australia.
+Justin Kyngdon is the Principal of Expeditors’ Supply Chain Solutions for Asia Pacific, Middle East, and Africa and is based in Sydney, Australia.

 9 minute read